kaby76/ReadLine-Is-Nonblocking/README.md

 # ReadLine-Is-Nonblocking
-[System.Console.ReadLine()](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-5.0) is a critical function in the C# runtime: along with System.Console.WriteLine(), these methods serve a critical role in input and output of a NET program, the central point of why NET Core was devised.
+[System.Console.ReadLine()](https://docs.microsoft.com/en-us/dotnet/api/system.console.readline?view=net-5.0) is a critical function in the C# runtime.
+ReadLine() and WriteLine() play a critical role in input and output for of a NET program, the central point of why NET Core was invented.
 For if a console written in C# cannot run cross-platform, what would be the point of providing a C# program with a GUI?

 Unfortunately, the heart of a C# console program does not even function as you would expect.
 In the following simple programs, I write from